bcwaters/yakmos/README.md

 # Yakmos
 [Not Live Yet](https://github.com/bcwaters/yakmos)

+#### Yakmos Chrome Extension
-Universal comment box for any url
+A universal comment box for any url

 ## Stack
-Frontend built with React utilizing bootstrap
+Frontend built with React

 Express backend with MongoDb

-plans:

-- this will be developed as a chrome extension which embeds the reactApp as an iframe
+## How it works

+- The chrome extension injects the Yakmos ReactApp into document.body.
+When the app is injected is will make a call to the Yakmos Rest Server which returns the comments for the current page.

-- Set up a home page which functions similiar to extension.
+- Yakmos.com is a  home page which functions similiar to extension.
 Example: if a user wants to add yakmos comment to their url they simply provide yakmos.com/generatedLink.
-The generated link returns a iFrame of Url provided with comments overlayed.
+The generated link returns a Screenshot of url provided with comments overlayed.

-- considering going serverless  and setting up the database calls as a microservice with AWS Lamba
+- *considering going serverless  and setting up the database calls as a microservice with AWS Lamba

 ## How to run the server